A public limited company must have at least two directors and a company secretary who is on record with Companies House.

 - applying for the trading certificate (on receipt of satisfactory evidence that the required share capital has been paid in).

-The PLC incorporation package is priced at £199 plus VAT and inclusive of registration fee payable to Companies House.
+Our PLC incorporation is priced from £199 to £299 plus VAT for incorporations with up to two directors, and is inclusive of agents fees, the registration fee payable to Companies House and AML checks.
+For any added directors or corporate shareholders, an additional fee of £55 plus VAT each would be payable.
 Any work required to prepare bespoke articles or review articles prepared by someone else would be quoted for separately.

 If you already own a private company limited by shares, we can assist you in re-registering your firm and changing its status into a public limited company.
 Please go to Ltd to PLC company status change page for more information.

-To comply with anti-money laundering regulations, we will be asking for two ID documents (one photo ID and one proof of address document not more than 3 months old) in respect of each director (or proposed director) and any 25%+ shareholder.
+To comply with anti-money laundering regulations, we will be asking for ID documents and proof of address in respect of each proposed director and any shareholder with more than 25% shareholding.
+These must be certified by a solicitor or notary.